What is Immigrant Justice Corps (“IJC”)?

 Yes!
 IJC hosts monthly trainings for all Fellows, in addition to clinics, social gatherings, and professional events for Fellows.

 A primary purpose of IJC is to expand access to counsel.
 Therefore, if there is an emerging critical legal need, we may mobilize Fellows to respond.
-For example, in the past we have sent fellows on two-week rotations to Texas to represent detained families.
+For example, since the summer of 2015, most Fellows have gone on a two-week rotation to Texas to represent detained families.